-By properly configuring your applications you can make them behave in a flexible manner in different environments. .NET Core provides a rich configuration system to implement hierarchical sources for reading values and dealing with changes.
-Understanding the specifics of this system will allow you to get the most out of configuring your solutions.
-In this session we will look at the details of the configuration system of .NET Core 2.2 and how to incorporate it in various scenarios, such as container hosted .NET Core applications, and keeping your configuration values securely stored using key vaults and container clusters.
+By properly configuring your applications you can make them behave in a flexible manner in different environments.
+This is an essential enabler to do proper CI/CD while adopting a DevOps way of working. .NET offers a hierarchical configuration system able to layer and structure multiple configuration value providers and dealing with changes during operations.
+Understanding the specifics of this system will allow you to get the most out of configuring your cloud-based solutions.
+In this session we will look at the details of the configuration system of .NET Core and beyond and how to incorporate it in various scenarios, such as container hosted .NET applications, from development to production environments.
+Also, you will learn how to keep your configuration values securely stored using key vaults, container clusters and in pipeline based deployments and releases.

 Your DevOps team wants to deliver business value as often and fast as possible.
 Ideally you want to release a new feature whenever it seems ready.
 With feature flags you can achieve this selective releasing, but how do you do this in a structure and maintainable way that fits well with DevOps practices?